Cloud & Data Engineering

 What is Zero Trust architecture for cloud data security?

-Zero Trust is a security model built on "never trust, always verify" — no user, device, or network connection is trusted by default, even inside the corporate perimeter.
-NIST SP 800-207 defines it across five pillars: Identity, Devices, Networks, Applications, and Data.
-Implementation involves strong identity verification, least-privilege access, micro-segmentation, and continuous monitoring of all traffic across AWS, Azure, and GCP environments.
+Zero Trust is a security model built on “never trust, always verify” — no user, device, or network connection is trusted by default, even inside the corporate perimeter.
+NIST SP 800-207 defines Zero Trust across five pillars: Identity, Devices, Networks, Applications, and Data.
+Implementation involves strong identity verification, least-privilege access, micro-segmentation, and continuous monitoring of all traffic and access patterns across AWS, Azure, and GCP environments.

 Brief Summary